Log in to SmartyGrants

 Buying capital equipment with an individual asset value less than $2500 will only be considered where the total cost of the equipment forms less than 30 per cent of the entire project cost funded by the CBP grant.
 For example:

-- If the project involves the installation of a new kitchen at a cost of $10,000, no more than $3000 may be spent on small appliances with an individual asset value less than $2500.
+- For a kitchen upgrade project seeking funding of $10,000 in total, no more than $3000 (30% of requested CBP funding) may be spent on dishwashers or other capital equipment with an individual asset value less than $2500.

 No. The assessment process is competitive.
 Applications will be assessed on how they address the program assessment criteria and compare to other applications from the same electorate.